Reported Speech: Direct Speech

 What Is Direct Speech?

-In direct speech (also called quotes), we repeat the exact words someone said.
-We place the direct reported speech between quotation marks (also called speech marks or inverted commas).
+In direct reported speech (also called quotes), the exact words someone has said are repeated.
+The direct reported speech is placed between quotation marks (also called speech marks or inverted commas).

 Reporting Verbs

-Usually, a direct speech uses a reporting verb in the past simple tense.
+Usually, a direct reported speech comes with a reporting verb in the past simple tense.
 The most common reporting verbs are:

 Say Vs. Tell

 'Say' and 'tell' are two of the most common reporting verbs in direct speech, but 'say' is more common.
-When we use 'say,' we do not mention the addressee of the reported sentence, however, if we do want to mention them, we use the preposition to.
+'Say' does not require specifying the addressee of the reported sentence.
+However, the addressee can also be added using the preposition "to".

 "I'll see you at the party," Mia said.

-However, when we use 'tell' in direct reported speech, we must mention the person being spoken to.
-'Tell' is a verb that needs a direct and indirect object.
+On the other hand, when 'tell' is used in direct reported speech, the person being spoken to must be specified.
+'Tell' is a ditransitive verb, which means it needs both direct and indirect objects.
 For example:

-If we want to report wishes, greetings, congratulations, etc. we use 'say,' not 'tell.'
+To report wishes, greetings, congratulations, etc. only 'say' can be used, not 'tell.'

 Reporting and Reported Clauses

-The reporting clause contains a reporting verb such as 'say', 'tell', 'ask', 'reply', etc., usually in the past simple tense, and the reported clause contains the actual words the speaker said.
-The reporting clause may come first or second.
+The reporting clause contains a reporting verb such as 'say', 'tell', 'ask', 'reply', etc., usually in the past simple tense, and the reported clause contains the quote being reported.
+The reporting clause may come before or after the reported clause.
+Look at the examples:

 Lucas said, "I have a date with Tiffany tonight."